f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 N = S / (l &#215; F)

-The number of points should be a bit larger than the number of lines up to 240 lines then it can be a bit smaller to give an acceptable image quality.
+&#9758; The number of points should be a bit larger than the number of lines up to 240 lines then it can be a bit smaller to give an acceptable image quality.

 <h3>5: Number of points (or samples) per line</h3>

 This is the number of points or samples per complete line including sync and padding.
 This is derived from the sample rate and line frequency as the ratio of the two.
 For example with a 625 lines &#215; 25 FPS signal the line frequency is 15625 Hz.
 If the channel sample rate is 1500 kS/s this yields 1500000/15625 = 96 points.
 If the ratio is not an integer then the integer part is taken.

-Picture definition depends largely on this number and the larger the better but it is useless to have a much greater number than the number of points per line used in transmission.

 <h3>6: BFO PLL lock indicator</h3>